uforodavid/Arvato_Fin_Project/README.md

 ## Installation <a name="installation"></a>
-Installation of Python 3, Numpy, Pandas Matplotlib and Scikit learn libraries are sufficient to run the codes in the notebook.
+Installation of Python 3, Numpy, Pandas, Matplotlib, seaborn, yellowstick and Scikit learn libraries are sufficient to run the codes in the notebook.

 ## Data source <a name="source"></a>
 There are four data files associated with this project: